Key Factors Affecting Press Brake Accuracy and How to Achieve Optimal Results

 Tools made from high-carbon steel or carbide withstand press brake stresses (e.g., 1000 MPa during bending), maintaining shape over 10,000+ cycles.
 Precision-ground tools with ±0.005 mm tolerances are critical for high-accuracy parts.

-: Choose a machine with high precision (e.g., servo-electric press brakes for sheets <2 mm) and tonnage matched to material thickness.: Use material-specific tools (e.g., radiused punches for aluminum to prevent cracking).
+: Use material-specific tools (e.g., radiused punches for aluminum to prevent cracking).
 Verify tolerances with micrometers before each press brake run.

 5. Mold Clamping and Compensation Systems